COMCIFS/comcifs.github.io/accepted/ddlm_dictionary_style_guide.md

 No DDLm attributes are currently defined that require more than one level of nesting.
 If such attributes are defined, these rules will be extended.

-1. The first and last values of a list are not separated from the delimiters by whitespace.
+1. The first and last values of a list are not separated from the delimiters by white space.
 2. Each element of the list is separated by `min whitespace` from the next element.
 3. Where application of the rules for loop or attribute-value layout require an internal line break, the list should be presented as a multi-line compound object (see below).